KHart0012/goodwill-omaha-2020-api/specification.md

 ## Passing Parameters

 For POST and PUT requests, the parameters may be specified as urlencoded form data or as a JSON object.
-For the purposes of demonstration, JSON will be used.
 For example, a login request can take either the form:

     POST /customer/login
     Content-Type: application/json